 When to see a doctor for frostbite

 As your skin rewarms and blood flow returns, you may feel a tingling or burning sensation.
 If you begin to notice skin discoloration, continued numbness or other symptoms that are out of the ordinary, make an appointment with a doctor right away or visit your local urgent car.
+Note: If your fingers or toes frequently turn white and feel tingly in regular cold conditions (even after warming up) you may want to ask your doctor if Raynaud’s could be a possible cause.

 Preventing frostbite: Preparation is key